Learn English with Quirks & Quarks

 6. Why does the author mention Cortez?

-7. What factors make the valleys difficult to explore?
-(Check all correct answers.)
+7. What factors made the valleys difficult to explore?

 8. Why did it take Steve Elkins 20 years to start his search for the White City?